Congratulations to Jayan Patel, BS -ME!

 Nioole Weikle, PhD-LII Alumni

 We are very excited to announce that Drs.
-Nicole Weikle and Evans have committed to Wolters Kluwer Publishers, to create a new musculoskeletal ultrasound textbook.
-This will be a large expansion of Dr. Evans previous chapter on the topic in the 4th edition of Kawamura and Nolan’s Abdomen and Superficial Structures textbook.
-This exciting project will include significant contributing authors Christopher Kanner, MD-Radiology, John Mickley, MD-Orthopedics, and Robert McIntyre, BS.
-The text will likely be published in 2028, but requires significant effort over the next year to allow the publishers to print the hard copy.
+Nicole Weikle and Evans have committed to Wolters Kluwer Publishers and will create a new musculoskeletal ultrasound textbook.
+This will be a large expansion of Dr. Evans previous chapter, on the topic, in the 4th edition of Kawamura and Nolan’s Abdomen and Superficial Structures textbook.
+This exciting project will include significant contributions from authors Christopher Kanner, MD-Radiology, John Mickley, MD-Orthopedics, and Robert McIntyre, BS.
+The text will likely be published in 2028, but requires significant effort over the next year, to allow the publishers to print the hard copy.
 The text will build on classic scanning techniques but have the innovation of a Radiologist suggestions for diagnostic reporting and a Orthopedist utlization of the data.
 We are very excited about this year long project.
 The true star of the production is Paul Michael Embry, our model for lab images.
 Paul’s father was the original model for the Merrill’s Atlas of Radiographic Procedures and Positioning.

 Al Sultan to compete for the OSU Presidential Fellowship